HL7/fhir-spl/input/pagecontent/usecases.md

 * List which SPL documents are in-scope

 #### NDC/NHRIC Labeler Request/Inactivation
-* Refer to Labeler Logical Model
+<a href="StructureDefinition-LabelerCodeRequestLogicalModel.html">Labeler Code Request Logical Model</a>

 #### Establishment Registration/No-Change/Inactivation
-* Refer to Establishment Logical Model
+<a href="StructureDefinition-EstablishmentRegistrationLogicalModel.html">Establishment Registration Logical Model</a>

 #### GDUFA Facility Identification
-* Refer to GDUFA Facility Logical Model
+<a href="StructureDefinition-GDUFAFacilityIdentificationLogicalModel.html">GDUFA Facility Identification Logical Model</a>

 #### Product Submission
 * List the different SPL Document Types for this use case
-* Refer to Product Submission Logical Model
+<a href="StructureDefinition-ProductSubmissionDocumentLogicalModel.html">Product Submission Document Logical Model</a>

 ### Business Requirements
 * Explain how we are proposing a dual-submission architecture